Shamash: Mythology

 In multiple accounts of Dumuzi's death, he pleads with Utu to save him from the galla demons sent after him.
 This motif is attested in Inanna's Descent, Dumuzi's Death, and other works.
 In Dumuzi and Geshtinanna, Utu is specifically invoked as a judge.
 In all cases, the circumstances leading to it are the same: Dumuzi is already pursued, and his life is in danger.
 In both Dumuzi's Death and Inanna's Descent, he argues Utu should help him because he is his brother-in-law.
 Some copies of the latter narrative also include a couplet in which he also states that he paid respect to Utu's and Inanna's mother, Ningal.
 While Utu fulfills Dumuzi's request in all known myths about his death, in none of them this is enough to save him, and the most the sun god can accomplish is a delay of his death.

 In the myth How Grain Came to Sumer, Ninmada advises Ninazu to ask Utu for help with bringing barley from a distant land.
 Since the rest of the narrative is not preserved, it is unknown in which way he helped them accomplish this goal.

 In the myth Inanna and An, Utu aids his sister with bringing the Eanna temple down from heaven.
-It is possible that it served as an mythical explanation of the origin of Mesopotamian temples.
+It is possible that it served as a mythical explanation of the origin of Mesopotamian temples.

 A myth involving the sun god and other deities is known from Ebla.
 It might have been imported from Kish, and the language it was written in has been described as "an archaic Akkadian dialect."
 Due to many uncertainties translation and interpretation of this text are considered difficult.
 It has been argued that it might be a description of a meeting between Enki and Utu during the latter's journey through the Abzu.

 Shamash is mentioned in a myth which deals with the origin of the god Ishum, which is only known from a single fragment from the Old Babylonian period.
 Ishum is described as a son of Ninlil and the sun god who was abandoned in the streets.
 It is assumed that this story represents a relic of the association between the goddess Sud, who came to be identified with Ninlil, and Sudaĝ, one of the names of the wife of Utu.
 Ishum was usually regarded as the son of this couple instead.
 Manfred Krebernik considers the composition to be the result of confusion between the names Sud and Sudaĝ, and thus between Ninlil and Ishum's mother, rather than syncretism.